microsoft/aroworkshop/_entries/03-02 deployment.md

 ostoy-route   ostoy-route-ostoy.apps.abcd1234.westus2.aroapp.io             ostoy-frontend-svc   <all>                   None
 ```

 Copy `ostoy-route-ostoy.apps.abcd1234.westus2.aroapp.io` above and paste it into your browser and press enter.
 You should see the homepage of our application.
+Ensure that it is **http://** and not **https://**

 ![Home Page](media/managedlab/10-ostoy-homepage.png)